 From time to time I am a visitor at the Institut de Statistique Biostatistique et Sciences Actuarielles, Université Catholique de Louvain, Louvain-la-Neuve, Belgium and the Federal Reserve Bank of St. Louis.

-I will teach the following course during the fall semester, 2013:
+I will teach the following course during the spring semester, 2014:

 ECON 806: Econometrics I---Probability and Statistics for Econometrics

 ECON 807: Econometrics II---Linear Estimation and Inference

 ECON 808: Econometrics III---Nonlinear Estimation and Inference

 ECON 900: Advanced Econometrics---Methods for Empirical Microeconomics

 ECON 900: Advanced Econometrics---Analysis of Efficiency and Production

 ECON 405: Introduction to Econometrics